 In honor of our 20th Anniversary, we are creating lesson packets with Change Agent articles from across issues.
 Check back to see as new packets are added.
 Have you mined The Change Agent for interesting groupings of articles?
 Send us your ideas!
 If your lesson idea is selected, we would like to share it with others and give you a free one-year individual subscription in return.
 Is there a topic you would like to see us explore?
-Leave a note in the comments and let us know about it.
+Contact us and let us know about it.

 These lesson packets are freely available for you to download, edit, and use.
 We hope that you’ll let us know who you are so that we can notify you when new lesson packets or other resources are added to the site.